 “Unhindered?
 I’ve had to watch you run my country for me!
 I have to stand by an idle spectator as you drive it all to hell, put it on purchase for any foreign investor that emerges from beyond the Cleft!”

 The Ninth, throughout their entire reign, has been on the backbench.
 The Eight and Her Programmes had ushered in some prosperity and security for the people in a time of unpredictability and turmoil.
 Hospitals and daycares, ie-noshe and erisjas, festivals and wages.
 But when the mergers of the past slavers and warlords completed, and their families emerged with corporations stronger than any state power, she dwindled away.
 By Yoppo’s careful revision she had become, unofficially, the least popular empress.
 After her, The Ninth took to the Tourmaline Throne and only had to sit.
-An embodiment of the state – a feudal stage, capitalism as its playwrights.
+An embodiment of the state – a feudal stage, capital as its playwright.

 “It’s only a cave!
 A cave!
 Chiga, you were right!
 It’s not real!”